dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

     return(0);
 }
 ```
-Note, that if you need additionally differenciate the cc outputs you may also analyze the ccopret content, for instance, the eval code stored in it.
+Note, that if you need additionally differenciate the cc outputs in the transaction you may also analyze the ccopret content, for instance, the eval code stored in it.

 In place of the `IsPayToCryptoCondition()` function we can use the `getCCopret()` function.
 This latter function is a lower level of the former call, and will return any `vData` appended to the `ccvout` along with a `true`/`false` value that would otherwise be returned by the `IsPayToCryptoCondition()` function.